AirshipCMS/Docs/Quickstart-Guide.md

 You can comment out or delete the help markup if you don't need it anymore.
 This list is meant to be a useful reference to help you while you are developing locally. `{{{help}}}` will not render anything on published sites.

 ## 11. Change the Page.
-See the [Page Templates](https://airshipcms.io/documentation/view/page-templates) Docs for details on how to render fields and properties on a page.
+Review Docs on [Page Templates](https://airshipcms.io/documentation/view/page-templates) and [Page Properties](https://airshipcms.io/documentation/view/page-properties) for details on how to set a page template and how to render fields and properties on a page.
 Some things you can try:
 - Add new fields through the CMS, and add markup to render the data on the `root.html` template.
 - Add assets to the `/assets/` directory and link to them in your template or through a stylesheet.
 - Change the [Layout](https://airshipcms.io/documentation/view/layouts).